bey-dev/bey-examples/managed-agent-livekit-call-api/README.md

      - Receive LiveKit connection credentials
      - Automatically connect to the LiveKit room

-3. **Interact with Your Agent**
+3. **Interact with the Managed Agent**
+   - The agent will appear in the participants area when connected
    - Click "Enable Mic" to allow your microphone
    - Click "Enable Camera" to share your video (optional)
    - Use the chat box to send text messages
-   - The agent will appear in the participants area when connected

 4. **End Call**
-   - Click "End Call" to disconnect from the session
+   - Click "End Call" to disconnect from the LiveKit room, ending the call

 ## API Reference